Radford Alert Emergency Notification System

 In the event of any emergency or need to relay important information to the Radford University community, an alert notification is sent that reaches all radford.edu email users.
 The email system also will be used to provide continuing information about the emergency or event.
 This email will go to all Radford University email recipients regardless of being registered in the Radford Alert system.

 Alertus Desktop Notification

 Alertus desktop notification software has been installed on all campus owned computers, campus computer labs and multi-media classroom computers.
 In the event of an emergency, the Alertus Desktop notification will generate a full-screen notification message.
 This is a popup window and only requires that the computer user acknowledge the alert by clicking on the acknowledge button at the bottom of the alert screen.
 It does not impact any program running on the computer.

-Campus IP Telephone Reverse Announcement System (Secondary System)
+Campus VoIP Telephone Reverse Announcement

-In the event of an emergency the message generated by the RU Alert System will initiate a reverse audio message through most newer IP telephones and selected building speaker locations.
-Additional IP telephones and speakers will be deployed including links with new fire alarm audio systems.
+In the event of an emergency the message generated by the Radford Alert system will initiate a reverse audio message through VoIP telephones.
+Additionally, campus buildings are equipped with either building speakers or fire alarm annunciators to broadcast the Radford Alert when initiated.

-Campus Siren System (Secondary System)
+Campus Siren System

-Radford University Web Homepage (Secondary)
+Radford University Homepage

-In the event of a major threat or emergency that requires quick and concise information, the university home page will show a popup window on the main page with the information related to the emergency as well as following updates.
+In the event of a major threat or emergency that requires quick and concise information, the university homepage will show a popup window on the main page with the information related to the emergency as well as following updates.